dynastyprocess/data/docs/index.md

+---
+layout: default
+title: DynastyProcess.com
+---
 Hi, I'm Tan.
-You might know me as the person behind [DynastyDashboard.com](http://www.dynastydashboard.com) where I publish Excel tools and value charts for DynastyFF.
+You might know me as the person behind [DynastyDashboard.com](http://www.dynastydashboard.com), where I published Excel tools and value charts for DynastyFF.

-DynastyProcess.com will be the future home of all of those tools as well as being a home for my writing and analysis as well.
-I think the name change is symbolic of some of the directional changes I'd like to make to my work - it's no longer only about providing customized information and tools but instead also incorporating thoughts on strategy, game theory, data, rules, and more.
+DynastyProcess.com is the new home of my work: containing of all of those tools as well as being a home for my writing and analysis.
+The name change is symbolic of some of the directional changes I'd like to make - expanding from a focus on customized information and tools to also incorporating thoughts on strategy, game theory, data, rules, and more.

 # Links and Downloads